Stand Firm Against a Wave of Financial Crime

 According to Kroll’s 2017–2018 Global Fraud & Risk Report, incidents of fraud continued to climb in 2017.1 Plus, 84 percent of surveyed executives reported that their company had suffered at least one instance of fraud in the past year, up from 82 percent in 2016.1 Crimes reported included information theft, loss, or attack; theft of physical assets or stock; internal financial fraud; and corruption and bribery.1

 Among respondents who reported fraud, 81 percent cited insiders as the perpetrators.1 Companies nationwide and across the world need specially trained professionals to work from within to uncover insider fraud and other economic crimes, including corruption and money laundering, regulatory breaches, misappropriation of funds, and theft of intellectual property.

-An Association of Certified Fraud Examiners (ACFE) report estimates organizations worldwide lose 5 percent of their revenue to fraud annually, translating to losses of $3.5 trillion.2 Utica College’s concentration in fraud prevention and detection gets you on the path to helping companies reverse a trend that’s costing them trillions of dollars a year.
+An Association of Certified Fraud Examiners (ACFE) report estimates organizations worldwide lose 5 percent of their revenue to fraud annually, translating to losses of $3.5 trillion.2 Utica University’s concentration in fraud prevention and detection gets you on the path to helping companies reverse a trend that’s costing them trillions of dollars a year.